msadat50/SCARA-ROBOTIC-ARM/README.md

 # SCARA-ROBOTIC-ARM
 A scara robotic arm is a arm that can do many different things such as drawing, playing game and lots of other fun things.
-We're creating a robotic arm that will write out letters.
+We're creating a robotic arm that will draw.
 We wanted this because we wanted to try something challenging and different that we have never thought of making.
 Made by Mariam and Malachi

 This is our Onshape link
 [Onshape Link](https://cvilleschools.onshape.com/documents/61e764f56fafef002ee169bb/w/db2ca47ead6d9adc5cc374b3/e/7a9d3a3022fa10662d8f42b8?renderMode=0&uiState=61b21e949aba4d645b01b5f5)